Modified Quantum Wheatstone Bridge based on current circulation: Model and Methodology

-where, $G^N(E)=f_L G^R\Gamma_1G^A+f_R G^R\Gamma_4G^A$.
-In all the current definitions, we are absorbing the standard $\frac{1}{2\pi}$ factor \cite{probe_dvira_10.1063/1.4926395} in the system-bath coupling parameter $\gamma$.
+where, $G^N(E)=f_L G^R\Gamma_1G^A+f_R G^R\Gamma_4G^A$ \cite{probe_dvira_10.1063/1.4926395}, for the system-bath coupling parameter $\gamma$.
 Doing some simplifications, it is found that the upper $(I_U)$ and lower branch current $(I_D)$ can be evaluated by finding the local current from site $1\to2$ and $1\to4$ and are given as,

-with, $ T_U(E) = 2\gamma J_1 ~Im(G^R_{1,1}G^A_{1,2}), ~T_D(E) = 2\gamma J_4~ Im(G^R_{1,1}G^A_{1,4})$.
+with, $ T_U(E) = 2\gamma \textnormal{J}_1 ~Im(G^R_{11}G^A_{12}), ~T_D(E) = 2\gamma \textnormal{J}_4~ Im(G^R_{11}G^A_{14})$.
 Finally, the Fermi-Dirac distribution function for a lead at chemical potential $\mu_i$ is defined as,

-We will now use these quantities to analyze the behavior of the system in different parameter regimes.
-Based on the above definitions, all the currents are positive when the current flows from left to right.
-This means that current circulation occurs when one of the branch current has negative sign.
+In what follows, we use the above quantities to analyze the behavior of the currents in different parameter regimes.
+Additionally, according to our convention, all the currents are positive when the current flows from left to right.
+So, CC occurs when one of the branch current has negative sign.